-Skin punch biopsy was taken from a 14- year-old patient who was diagnosed with autosomal recessive spastic ataxia of Charlevoix-Saguenay (ARSACS) harbouring the c.9938delC (p.G3313Qfs11) and c.11374C > T (p.R3792) mutations in compound heterocigosis in the SACS gene (NM_014363.5) and primary fibroblast cell line was established.
-The generation of the human induced pluripotent stem cell (hiPSC) line, ARS-FiPS4F1 (registered as ESi063-A at www.hPSCreg. com), was carried out using non-integrative Sendai virus containing the human reprogramming factors, Oct3/4, Sox2, C-Myc, and Klf4 (Takahashi et al., 2007), following instructions by manufacturer.
+Skin punch biopsy was taken from a 29- year-old healthy female individual which SACS gene was sequenced due to family relationship to persons that have been diagnosed for autosomal recessive spastic ataxia of Charlevoix-Saguenay (ARSACS) harboring the c.11374C > T(p.R3792X) mutation in heterozygosis.
+Primary fibroblast cell line was established.
+The generation of the human induced pluripotent stem cell (hiPSC) line, CARS-FiPS4F1 (registered as ESi064-A at www.hPSCreg. com), was carried out using non-integrative Sendai virus containing the human reprogramming factors, Oct3/4, Sox2, C-Myc, Klf4 (Takahashi et al., 2007) following instructions by manufacturer.
 After 30 days generated colonies displayed a typical ES-like morphology (polygonal shape; refractive edges, high nuclear/cytoplasmic ratio) and growth behaviour.
-DNA sequencing analysis of ARS-FiPS4F1 confirmed the SACS mutations in each allele (Fig. 1A).
-The clearance of the virus and the exogenous reprogramming factor genes were confirmed by RT-PCR after twelve cell culture passages (Fig. 1B).
-The genetic fingerprinting was performed with ARS-FiPS4F1 hiPSC line and proved its genetic identity to parental fibroblasts (available with the author).
-The selected line showed normal karyotype (46, XY) at low passages (passage 9) (Fig. 1C) and medium passage number (passage 30).
-Genetic and functional assays were performed to determine the quality of the ARS-FiPS4F1 line.
+DNA sequencing analysis of CARS-FiPS4F1 confirmed the mutation in one allele in SACS (Fig. 1A).
+The clearance of the virus and the exogenous reprogramming factor genes was confirmed by RT-PCR after twelve cell culture passages (Fig. 1B).
+The genetic fingerprinting was performed with CARS-FiPS4F1 hiPSC line and proved its genetic identity to parental fibroblasts (available with the author).
+The selected line karyotypicaly showed normal karyotype (46, XY) at low passages (passage9) (Fig. 1C) and medium passage number (passage 30).
+Genetic and functional assays were performed to determine the quality of the CARS-FiPS4F1 line.
 Pluripotency was assessed by immunocytochemistry to pluripotency markers OCT-4, SOX2, NANOG and SSEA-4 and flow cytometry for SSEA-4 pluripotency marker (Fig. 1D).
 The alkaline phosphatase is known to be more active in hiPSCs and the colorimetric assay depicting its activity confirmed that the selected hiPSC colonies are indeed pluripotent (Fig. 1D).
 The expression of endogenous plutipotency genes was detected by RT-PCR (Fig. 1E).
-To test the ability of the hiPSC line to generate derivates of three germ layers in vitro, the hiPSCs were differentiated into the three germ layers using an embryoid body based assay.
-Spontaneous differentiated cells were immunostained for differentiation markers such as TUJ1 for ectoderm, SMA for mesoderm and positive FOXA2 for endoderm (Fig. 1F).
-The mycoplasma was regularly checked without positive results.
+To test the ability of the hiPSC line to generate derivates of three germ layers in vitro, the hiPSC were differentiated into the three germ layers using an embryoid body based assay.
+Spontaneous differentiated cells were immunostained for differentiation markers such as TUJ1 for ectoderm, SMA for mesoderm and positive FOXA2 and Alfa-Feto protein (aFP) for endoderm (Fig. 1F).
+The mycoplasma was regularly checked without positive results (Supplementary Fig. 1).